-Mgt 102: Fundamentals of Accounting II.
-(3) Continuation of Mgt 101, including corporation and manufacturing accounting and decision making.
-Credit not applicable toward BBA degree Prerequisite: Mgt 101 Mgt 102L: Fundamentals of Accounting II Lab.
+MGMT 102: Fundamentals of Accounting II.
+(3) Continuation of MGMT 101, including corporation and manufacturing accounting and decision making.
+Note: Completion of MGMT 101 and MGMT 102 is accepted by Anderson Schools of Management in lieu of MGMT 202.
+Prerequisite: MGMT 101 Corequisite: MGMT 102L MGMT 102L: Fundamentals of Accounting II Lab.
 (1) To provide additional problem solving necessary for students to master accounting basics.
-Co-requisite: Mgt 102 Mgt 113: Management.
+Corequisite: MGMT 102 MGMT 113: Management: An Introduction.
 (3) Modern concepts of organizations and their management.
 An overview of functional activities within business and other organizations.
-Mgt 202: Principles of Financial Accounting.
+MGMT 202: Principles of Financial Accounting.
 (3) An examination of the conceptual framework of accounting and the functions of accounting in a business-oriented society.
 Topics include valuation theory and its applications to assets and liabilities, concepts of business income, funds-flow analysis, and problems of financial reporting.
-Prerequisites: two semesters of college-level mathematics and one semester of economics with a grade of C or better in each course.
-Mgt 204: Human Relations.
-(3) Human Relations in the work environment will be studied.
-Topics: principles of office management, interviewing, hiring, supervising, evaluating performance, organizational skills, stress management.
-Mgt 222: Introduction to Marketing.
+Prerequisites: MATH 121 and MATH 180 and (ECON 105 or ECON 106) MGMT 222: Introduction to Marketing.
 (3) A complete overview of the system for assessing customer needs, allocation of scarce resources to fulfill those needs, transmittal of market related information, completion of exchange processes, and profit maximization in free markets.
 Emphasis on interdisciplinary tools for management, decision-making and developing marketing strategies in domestic and international market applications.
-Credit not applicable toward BBA degree. + Mgt 233: Principles of Marketing Management.
-(3) Study of the elements of marketing systems in private and public organizations.
-Planning, organizing, evaluating and appraising marketing programs; the impact of economic, social and political factors.
-Prerequisite: Mgt 113 or permission of the instructor. + Mgt 234: Personnel Management.
-(3) A course designed for supervisors, managers, and individuals interested in exploring basic concepts of human resource management and how these concepts affect the skill and art of leadership.
-The emphasis will be on concepts of management and environmental changes challenging both employers and employees in today's society.
-Mgt 290: Introduction to Business Statistics.
-(3) An overview of the use of statistics in business, descriptive statistics and numerical characteristics of data, introduction to probability, statistical inference including t-tests and regression, confidence intervals; application to business problems will be emphasized.
-Also offered as Stat 245.
+(Credit not applicable toward BBA degree.)
+MGMT 290: Introduction to Business Statistics (3) An overview of the use of statistics in business, descriptive statistics and numerical characteristics of data, introduction to probability, statistical inference including t-tests and regression, confidence intervals; application to business problems will be emphasized.
+Prerequisite: MATH 180.